yasufum/spp-tmp/docs/guides/gsg/howto_use.rst

 Core list option ``-l`` is for assigining cores and SPP primary requires just one core.
 You can use core mask option ``-c`` instead of ``-l``.
-You can use ``-m 1024`` for memory reservation instead of ``--socket-mem 1024,0`` if you use single NUMA node.
-In this case, 512 MB is reserved on each of nodes.
+For memory, this example is for reserving 512 MB on each of two NUMA nodes hardware, so you use ``-m 1024`` simply, or ``--socket-mem 1024,0`` if you run the process on single NUMA node.

 .. note::